JuliaLabs/Cassette.jl/docs/Cassette.md

 body by dispatching on the call's type signature.
 For example, `f(1.0, "a", [1 + im])` has the type signature `Tuple{typeof(f),Float64,String,Vector{Complex{Int}}}`.

-2. Dispatch occurs via a lookup performed on Julia's internal method table, where the call's type signature is kind of key.
+2. Dispatch occurs via a lookup performed on Julia's internal method table, using the call's type signature as a kind of key.
 This method lookup can yield one of two results.
 If the method body for this function call has already been compiled in the past, and the cached native code from that compilation is still valid (a determination made via Julia's "world-age" mechanism), then the rest of the compile cycle for this function